Vasilevskiy, Lightning shut out Predators 3-0

 NASHVILLE, Tenn.
+(AP) — Tampa Bay started slowly, but Andrei Vasilevskiy was there to pick up his teammates.

-(AP) — Andrei Vasilevskiy made 36 saves to lead the Tampa Bay Lightning to a 3-0 victory over the Nashville Predators on Saturday night.
+Vasilevskiy made 36 saves to lead the Lightning to a 3-0 victory over the Nashville Predators on Saturday night.

-Ross Colton, Austin Cernak and Yanni Gourde scored for Tampa Bay, which has won two straight and four of its last six.
+Ross Colton, Erik Cernak and Yanni Gourde scored for Tampa Bay, which has won two straight and four of its last six.

+“(Vasilevskiy) was big for us in the first when we needed him,” Tampa Bay coach Jon Cooper said.
+“But then the guys, they stuck to the plan and it worked.”

 Pekka Rinne made 31 saves as Nashville snapped its three-game winning streak.